Americans reporting nationwide cellular outages from AT&T, Cricket Wireless and other providers

 A number of Americans are dealing with cellular outages on AT&T, Cricket Wireless, Verizon, T-Mobile and other service providers, according to data from Downdetector.

-AT&T had more than 50,000 outages this morning, in locations including Houston, Atlanta and Chicago.
+AT&T had more than 73,000 outages around 9:30 a.m.
+ET, in locations including Houston, Atlanta and Chicago.
+The outages began at approximately 3:30 a.m.
+ET.
+The carrier has more than 240 million subscribers, the country's largest.

+“Some of our customers are experiencing wireless service interruptions this morning.
+We are working urgently to restore service to them.
+We encourage the use of Wi-Fi calling until service is restored,” AT&T said in a statement.

-Cricket Wireless had more than 9,000, the outage tracking website said Thursday.
-Verizon had more than 2,000 outages and T-Mobile had more than 1,000 outages.
-Boost Mobile had more than 450 outages.
+Cricket Wireless had more than 13,000, the outage tracking website said Thursday.
+Verizon had more than 4,000 outages and T-Mobile had more than 1,800 outages.
+Boost Mobile had about 700 outages.

+“Verizon’s network is operating normally.
+Some customers experienced issues this morning when calling or texting with customers served by another carrier.
+We are continuing to monitor the situation,” Verizon said.